 Webinar: Ethics in a Digital Age

-This will be a lively overly ambitious training which discusses rules and regulations governing digital communications, the use of social media, telepsychology, and crossing state lines as a licensed provider.
+This webinar is a lively overly ambitious training which discusses rules and regulations governing digital communications, the use of social media, telepsychology, and crossing state lines as a licensed provider.
 In doing so, we will go beyond traditional ethical courses which just discuss confidentiality, duty to warn, and duty to protect in the context of a professional practice.

 Advertising and ethics will be explored, as we examine ethics in these professions from an individual (micro), group (mezzo), and community (macro) perspectives.

 - explain, describe, and differentiate digital policies and ethics for licensed clinicians;

 - review confidentiality, duty to warn, and duty to protect in a Facebook, Snapchat, and Instagram world;

 - examine the usage of social media and advertising;